QwantResearch/cozy-stack/docs/fulltext.md

 ### Replicate

-The `indexController.ReplicateAll()` function calls `instanceIndex.ReplicateAll()` for the appropriate instance, and this one calls `instanceIndex.Replicate()` on each index.
+The `indexController.ReplicateAll()` method calls `instanceIndex.ReplicateAll()` for the appropriate instance, and this one calls `instanceIndex.Replicate()` on each index.

 `Replicate()` obtains an `io.Writer` from the specified path.
-Next, it uses the `.Advanced()` function from bleve to access the store and get a reader.
-Then, it uses the `WriteTo()` function implemented in the Index branch of the repository [QwantResearch/bleve](https://github.com/QwantResearch/bleve/tree/Index) and writes into a tmp file.
+Next, it uses the `.Advanced()` method from bleve to access the store and get a reader.
+Then, it uses the `WriteTo()` method implemented in the Index branch of the repository [QwantResearch/bleve](https://github.com/QwantResearch/bleve/tree/Index) and writes into a tmp file.

-This `WriteTo()` function was implemented for BoltDB only.
-It uses the `tx.WriteTo()` function from the store.
+This `WriteTo()` method was implemented for BoltDB only.
+It uses the `tx.WriteTo()` method from the store.
 From the BoltDB documentation :
 > You can use the Tx.WriteTo() function to write a consistent view of the database to a writer.
 If you call this from a read-only transaction, it will perform a hot backup and not block your other database reads and writes.

+Depending on the chosen implementation, it might be needed to use dynamic type casting to boltdb.Reader to access its WriteTo() method.

 Finally, it closes the file and the reader and returns the file name.

 ### Delete

-The `indexController.DeleteAllIndexesInstance()` function calls `instanceIndex.DeleteAllIndexes`, that will call `deleteIndex()` on each docType from the instance name passed as argument.
+The `indexController.DeleteAllIndexesInstance()` method calls `instanceIndex.DeleteAllIndexes`, that will call `deleteIndex()` on each docType from the instance name passed as argument.
 It then removes the instance from the `indexController.indexes` var and remove all indexes from the disk calling `os.RemoveAll()`.

-The `indexController.DeleteIndex()` calls the `instanceIndex.deleteIndex()` function that removes the index for a particular doctype.
+The `indexController.DeleteIndex()` calls the `instanceIndex.deleteIndex()` method that removes the index for a particular doctype.
 It closes the indexes for all langs and then removes the indexes from the disk.
 If `querySide` is set to true, it calls `instanceIndex.notifyDeleteIndexQuery()` the query side to remove the index.
 Finally it removes the doctype for this instance in the `indexList` var.

 The `notifyDeleteIndexQuery()` sends a http POST request to tell the query side to remove a particular index, using the `/fulltext/_delete_index_query/` route.